+Use of prison term as sanction for community control sanction violation

-90-day or 180-day limit on use of prison term as sanction for community control sanction violation
+Modifies the existing provisions that impose a 90-day or 180-day limit on the length of the prison term that a court may impose for a violation of a community control sanction or for a violation of a law or leaving the state without the permission of the court or probation officer by:1

-- Adopted by Senate Judiciary on June 30, 2020: With respect to the provisions of existing law and the bill's provisions described below that pertain to the prison term that a court may impose for a violation of a community control sanction or for a violation of a law or leaving the state without the permission of the court or the offender's probation officer:4 - Modified the existing provisions and the bill's provisions that impose a 90-day or 180-day limit on the length of the term if it is for a technical violation of a community control sanction imposed for most fourth or fifth degree felonies by: - Removing the provision that specifies that the 90 days or 180 days are in addition to the period of the community control and adding a new limitation specifying that if the remaining period of the offender's community control, or the remaining period of the offender's suspended prison sentence, at that time is less than 90 or 180 days, the prison term may not exceed the length of the remaining period of community control or the remaining period of the offender's suspended prison sentence; and - Specifying that the time the offender spends in prison under the term must be credited against the offender's community control sanction or the offender's suspended prison sentence that was being served at the time of the violation, the remaining time under that community control sanction or suspended prison sentence must be reduced by the time that the offender spends in prison under the term, and the offender upon release from the prison term will continue serving the remaining time under the community control sanction or community control sanction replacing the suspended prison term, as reduced. - Specified that a court is not limited in the number of times it may sentence an offender to a prison term under the existing provisions and the bill's provisions for a violation of the conditions of a community control sanction or for a violation of a law or leaving the state without the permission of the court or the offender's probation officer.
+- Adding a new limitation specifying that if the remaining period of the offender's community control or suspended prison sentence at that time is less than 90 or 180 days, the term may not exceed the length of the remaining period of community control or suspended sentence; - □ Specifying that the time the offender spends in prison under the term is credited against the offender's community control or suspended prison sentence being served at the time of the violation and that the offender upon release from the term will continue serving the remaining time under the community control or suspended sentence, as reduced; - Clarifying the meaning of "technical violation" in the provisions that impose the 90day or 180-day limit. - Specifies that a court is not limited in the number of times it may sentence an offender to a prison term for a violation of the conditions of a community control sanction or for a violation of a law or leaving the state without permission.